firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

-For this guide, we’ll show you how to use the Gemini API which provides a generous free tier and does not require a credit card to get started.
+For this guide, we’ll show you how to use the Gemini API which provides a generous free-of-charge tier and does not require a credit card to get started.
 To use the Gemini API, you'll need an API key.
 If you don't already have one, create a key in Google AI Studio.

 [Get an API key from Google AI Studio](https://makersuite.google.com/app/apikey)